Aymen-Nacer/An-Android-Mobile-Application-for-Assisting-Students-with-Disabilities/README.md

 ![login](https://user-images.githubusercontent.com/67188835/103524225-3cf5db00-4e8e-11eb-816f-2b06f7a6eb1e.PNG)

 # Personal Profile:
-User can add more information and modify his profile and save it by pressing the save button.
+User can add more information and modify his/her profile and save it by pressing the save button.
 The information that he/she can add beside the sign-up information are student id, type of disability (hearing impairment, vision impairment, physical impairment, other), the degree of disability (light, average, strong), age, and the gender of the user.

 ![peronal png](https://user-images.githubusercontent.com/67188835/103526388-e4c0d800-4e91-11eb-8ec2-7f459be023e6.PNG)